seangenabe/hapi-mount/readme.md

 * `methods: string`: Name of the methods directory.
 Default: `"methods"`.
 * `ext: string`: Name of the directory for extension functions.
 Default: `"ext"`
 * `bind: object`: Object to bind as the context.
 (Plugin binds are [isolated](http://hapijs.com/api#serverbindcontext).)
 Optional.
-* `bindToRoot: boolean`: Bind to `server.root.realm.settings.bind` as the context.
-This is always the object you set with `server.bind` outside plugins, so be sure to do that first, when using this option, before registration.

 ### Path defaults